 The e-Stewards Leadership Council serves as the e-Stewards advisory body.
 The Leadership Council makes recommendations to the e-Stewards program administrator in the areas of:

 - Value Proposition for Business

 - Membership of the Leadership Council

-Established in 2010, with a total of fifteen possible seats, the Council is comprised of e-Stewards Recycler representatives, e-Stewards Enterprise representatives, and ‘Other’ representatives (NGOs, government) portioned equally.
-The seats are rotated on a three year cycle.
+Established in 2010, with a total of nineteen possible seats, the Council is comprised of e-Stewards recycler/refurbisher representatives, e-Stewards Enterprise representatives, government/association representatives and international representatives (from any category).
+The seats are rotated on a three to five year cycle.

 The Leadership Council presides over three subcommittees:

 - The Technical Committee (comprising of one representative from every e-Stewards Certified Recycler)

 - The Promotions Advisory Committee (open to all e-Stewards Certified Recyclers)

 - Membership Committee (a subset of the Leadership Council)

 Bill Morris co-founded Blue Star Recyclers in 2009 after discovering people with Autism and other disabilities possess innate talent for tasks involved in the recycling of electronics.
 Blue Star Recyclers is a nationally recognized, award-winning social enterprise with a mission of creating jobs for people with disabilities.